joshHug/LeidenITP/assignments/assignment4.md

 In `merge_sort.py`, you will implement recursive merge sort and you will write a small script where you sort a list with `Person` objects in the following ways:
 - Without default arguments, for the `Person` class this means that the list is ordered from the shortest person to the tallest person.
 In other words, they are sorted in their default order.
 - Reversed by using the default argument reverse.
-- With the default argument key, which should make sure you can sort a `person` object any way you like and at least using all possibilities described in the grading criteria.
+- With the default argument key, which should make sure you can sort a `Person` object any way you like and at least using all possibilities described in the grading criteria.
 - A combination of reverse and key default arguments.

 The script should print the list at least sorted in all possible ways listed in the grading specification.
 Make sure when you print the list sorted in a certain way that it is clear which way it is sorted.
 This script can either be added in `merge_sort.py` below all classes and functions or you can use a `main` function and add `if __name__ == "__main__": main()` at the bottom of the file.

-### person class
+### Person class

-In `person.py`, you will implement the person class and a create person list function.
-The person class should contain at least the functionalities described in the grading criteria.
+In `person.py`, you will implement the `Person` class and a create person list function.
+The `Person` class should contain at least the functionalities described in the grading criteria.
 The `__init__` method is already given and it is not allowed to create any other new object attributes e.g. `self.some_name = ...`.
-The `create_persons_list` function should return a list of `person` objects randomly initialized as described in the program section.
+The `create_persons_list` function should return a list of `Person` objects randomly initialized as described in the program section.

 ### Load Names